xaviershay/server-config/README.md

 ## Setup & Usage

+### Secrets

+Secrets are stored in an encrypted blob inside the repo.
+The decryption key (from your password manager) should be placed into `keyctl` before beginning development.

+    bin/set-system-key

+(Note: some terraform secrets are still stored outside the repo in a `tfvars` file that will need to be copied from somewhere)

 ### Terraform

-Terraform variables go in `terraform/variables.tfvars`.
+Terraform variables and secrets go in `terraform/variables.tfvars`.
 State is stored in S3.

     cd terraform
     terraform init